Time Based Effects #

 Delay is basically echo.
 Take a sound in, and repeat it it it.
 Normally the main controls on a delay are ‘Time’, which controls how long of a delay there is before each repeat, ‘Feedback’ which controls how much the level is reduced each time the delay repeats (and in turn, how many audible repetitions there are), and ‘Dry/Wet’ which controls how the signal is blended, entirely dry will have no delay, entirely wet may even miss the initial sound adding a weird latency before you hear what you’re playing.
 Some delays have additional controls, obviously I can’t cover every possible delay, but I’ll try to cover most:

-Stereo delays many have additional controls as well, most commonly offering a different delay time for the left and right channels. often a ‘Ping Pong’ mode will also be available where the left and right speaker alternate for the echo’d sound- ‘ping’ and ‘ponging’ out each side until the sound cuts out.
+Stereo delays many have additional controls as well, most commonly offering a different delay time for the left and right channels.
+Often a ‘Ping Pong’ mode will also be available where the left and right speaker alternate for the repeated sound- ‘ping’ and ‘ponging’ out each side until the sound cuts out.

 Some delays may also allow for unity or higher feedback, which will cause the delay to be infinite or, if above unity, infinitely grow in volume until it’s just a distorted clipping mess.
 This can actually be a lot of fun to play with.

-Quick Reference Card for the Chronblob^2 from Alright Devices, http://docs.alrightdevices.com/chronoblob2-manual.pdf
+From the Quick Reference Card for the Chronoblob 2 from Alright Device

 Some delays let you insert other things into the feedback path.
 This means you could do things such as having each repetition be progressively more filtered, cutting out more and more high end each time or putting a delay in the delay. (yo dawg, I heard you like delay?).